ergo-services/ergo/docs/basics/application.md

 The application can also stop itself based on its mode.
 In Transient or Permanent mode, process failures trigger automatic shutdown according to the mode's rules.
 The same `Stop` then `Terminate` callback flow runs, dispatched from a coordinator goroutine so the process termination path is not blocked.

+A stop is not a restart.
+The node does not bring a stopped application back; recovery is left to you.
+The application could announce its own death from `Terminate` by sending a message somewhere, but it is better left to the bus: hand-wiring notifications couples the application to whoever cares and reinvents what events already do.
+The node publishes the stop for you as a `gen.MessageCoreApplicationStopped` carrying the application name and the reason it stopped; interested processes subscribe and the application never tracks who is watching.
+Subscribe to `gen.CoreEvent` to act on it, locally or, since events cross nodes, from one observer watching every node in the cluster.
+See [The Node's Own Event Bus](events.md#the-nodes-own-event-bus).

 ## Environment and Configuration

 Applications have environment variables that all their processes inherit.
 These override node-level variables but are overridden by process-specific variables.
 This creates a natural layering: node provides defaults, application provides service-specific values, processes can override for their specific needs.